camtrees/camtrees.github.io/info-for-cam-staff/index.md

 - ToDo Task List
 	- This will be an ongoing document listing the short, medium, and long term ToDo items we hope to accomplish in the next year or so.

+# {{ page.title }}

+This directory contains web pages that are primarily intended for CAM staff.

+The current pages include:

+## DBeaver Access to SQL

+- Currently, this page provides an overview of the DBeaver application and how it can be used to access the CAMTREES SQL database.
+- In the future, it will include screenshots and detailed instructions for using DBeaver.

+## To-Do Task List

+- This ongoing document lists the short-, medium-, and long-term tasks and improvements that we hope to accomplish over the coming year.